 Upon receiving a DISCOVERY_REQUEST message with the command set to "monitor", if the requested timer is not included in the DISCOVERY_REQUEST message, the 5G DDNMF shall perform the following procedure.

-The 5G DDNMF shall check that the application corresponding to the application identity contained in the DISCOVERY_REQUEST message is authorized for open 5G ProSe direct discovery monitoring.
+The 5G DDNMF shall check that the application corresponding to the ProSe identifier contained in the DISCOVERY_REQUEST message is authorized for open 5G ProSe direct discovery monitoring.
 If the application is authorized for open 5G ProSe direct discovery monitoring, the 5G DDNMF checks whether there is an existing context for the UE associated with the requested ProSe application ID.

 If there is no associated UE context, the 5G DDNMF checks with the UDM whether the UE is authorized for open 5G ProSe direct discovery monitoring as described in 3GPP TS 29.503 [10].
 The UDM provides to the 5G DDNMF the PLMN ID of the PLMN in which the UE is currently registered.
 If the subscription check indicates that the UE is authorized, the 5G DDNMF creates a new context for the UE and a new discovery entry identified by a non-zero value discovery entry ID which is associated with the requested ProSe application ID.